Landlord-Tech/landlord-tech-landing-page/src/markdown/contact-us/contact-us.md

 ---
 title: contact-us
-metaTitle: Contact Us | Get in Touch with the Landlord Tech Team!
+metaTitle: Contact Landlord Tech | Support for Property Managers
-metaDescription: Pet management solved!
-Join the fastest-growing pet management platform.
-Contact us today, we would love to chat with you!
+metaDescription: "Receive answers to your residential real estate pet problems by directly contacting our support and sales team. "
 contactUsBannerHeading: Get in touch!
 contactUsBannerSubhead: We’d love to hear from you!
 Please contact us with questions, suggestions and feedback!